 In Boston, New Balance is building its own commuter rail station, and other P3s are underway in the CBD.
 Boston’s South Station used to have plenty of commercial space, but most of it has been destroyed.
 North Station and South Station do not connect, and neither do the MBTA’s Red and Blue Lines.
 The 2024 Olympics proposal may provide an incentive for the state to fund transit improvements, even if most proposals are never built, as has been the case with Big Dig mitigation efforts.
-(Besides the Greenway, which cannot support development, the Big Dig has created some new real estate in ventilation structures).
 But the Boston Redevelopment Authority (BRA) and MassDOT have been working on the South Station Expansion Project, a public-private partnership that would remove a “major corridor chokepoint and unlock greater growth for both intercity and commuter rail” (Fichter, 2013).
 The expansion plan would allow for properly-ventilated joint development atop the MBTA-owned station platforms and on adjacent properties, while expanding the number of platforms in order to increase capacity, connectivity, and growth.

 Chicago, which is arguably the only other American city that even comes close to New York’s dense, skyscraper grandeur, complete with extensive and intensive public transit infrastructure, has similar transit woes.
 Danielle Dai, while a student at the University of Chicago, wrote about the CTA’s joint development practices…